The Garden of Earthly Delights: Center panel

-The pointing man has variously been described as either the patron of the work (Fraenger in 1947), as an advocate of Adam denouncing Eve (Dirk Bax in 1956), as Saint John the Baptist in his camel's skin (Isabel Mateo Goméz in 1963), or as a self-portrait.
+The pointing man has variously been described as either the patron of the work (Fraenger in 1947), as Adam denouncing Eve (Dirk Bax in 1956), as Saint John the Baptist in his camel's skin (Isabel Mateo Goméz in 1963), or as a self-portrait.
 The woman below him lies within a semicylindrical transparent shield, while her mouth is sealed, devices implying that she bears a secret.
 To their left, a man crowned by leaves lies on top of what appears to be an actual but gigantic strawberry, and is joined by a male and female who contemplate another equally huge strawberry.

 There is no perspectival order in the foreground, which comprises a series of small motifs wherein proportion and terrestrial logic are abandoned.
 Bosch presents the viewer with gigantic ducks playing with tiny humans under cover of oversized fruit; fish walking on land while birds dwell in the water; a passionate couple encased in an amniotic fluid bubble; and a man inside of a red fruit staring at a mouse in a transparent cylinder.

 Naked figures seek pleasure in various ways.

 The pools in the fore and background contain bathers of both sexes.
 In the central circular pool, the sexes are mostly segregated, with several females adorned by peacocks and fruit.
 Four women carry cherry-like fruits on their heads, perhaps a symbol of pride at the time, as has been deduced from the contemporaneous saying: "Don't eat cherries with great lords—they'll throw the pits in your face."

 The women are surrounded by a parade of naked men riding horses, donkeys, unicorns, camels, and other exotic or fantastic creatures.
 Several men show acrobatics while riding, apparently acts designed to gain the females' attention, which highlights the attraction felt between the two sexes as groups.
 The two outer springs also contain both men and women cavorting with abandon.
 Around them, birds infest the water while winged fish crawl on land.
 Humans inhabit giant shells.
 All are surrounded by oversized fruit pods and eggshells, and both humans and animals feast on strawberries and cherries.